marcuskjerner/snippshelf/README.md

 ### Preview

 A running version of the Application can be found at [snippshelf.herokuapp.com](https://snippshelf.herokuapp.com/).
+(The database will reset every 24 hour.)